 Organizing your home can be stressful, time-consuming, and just plain hard.
 How do you know what to get rid of?
-Where should you put your favorite coffee mug?
 How can you hide the trash can in a way that is easy to access?
+And what should you do about that disorganized bookshelf that you’ve been avoiding?

 These questions run through everyone’s mind at some point or another.
 When it comes to organization, there really is no clear-cut solution.
-However, with these simple tips that we’ve collected below, you can navigate your way through the mess and chaos in a way that feels refreshing and revitalizing!
+However, with these professional organizer tips and tricks, you can navigate your way through the mess and chaos in a way that feels refreshing and revitalizing!

 In order to maintain an organized space, you need to reduce some of the items you’ve accumulated over time.
 Decluttering is a wonderful way to let go of excess materials that are taking up your space.